zchatt5/ticket-lifecycle/README.md

 <img width="952" height="785" alt="image" src="https://github.com/user-attachments/assets/64c19eb3-4836-43aa-96b8-6fa8ee21a655" />
 </p>
 <p>
 Login back as john and view the ticket again.
 Notice you can change and modify the ticket.
 Update the Prioity from "Normal" to "Emergency" as the entire banking system being down is a big issue and needs to be dealt with right away.
-Update SLA to "Sev-A" (Sev-A is 1 hour, 24/7).
+Update SLA to "Sev-A" (Sev-A is 1 hour, 24/7) because its urgent and needs to be completed ASAP.
 Update help topic from "General Inquiry / Other" to "Business Critical Outage".
 </p>
 <br />